willzhang05/netconnect/README.md

 # Roommate Connector - Team B-20
-Roommate Connector's matching algorithm helps to find you compatible roommates based on a variety of factors.
+Roommate Connector's matching algorithm helps to find you compatible roommates based on a variety of factors. m

 ## Development ##